|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Thinly sliced fennel, creamy avocado, and pungent red onion get coated in an easy dressing to make this quick, easy, and healthful winter salad.
 If you have a kitchen mandolin, this is the time to break it out to thinly slice the fennel.
 If not, don't worry, a sharp knife will work just fine.

 The avocado breaks down a bit and becomes part of the vinaigrette, making a rich, creamy dressing with very little effort.
 The smaller you chop the avocado, the more it will mush into the dressing (you can even mash it in, if you like).
 Like the effect?
 You might like this Avocado Vinaigrette for use on the salad of your choice!

-- In a medium to large bowl, whisk together the oil, lemon juice, and salt.
+In a medium to a large bowl, whisk together the oil, lemon juice, and salt.
 Set aside.

 Serve the salad immediately, or cover and chill for a few hours—just be sure to cover the surface of the salad directly with waxed paper or plastic wrap to keep the avocado from browning.